reddevill007/System-Design-Simplified/README.md

 2. **Transaction A** (Dr. A):

    - Dr. A checks the table and sees Dr. B is on call.
-   - Dr. A decides:“Since Dr. B is on call, I'll go off duty.”
+   - Dr. A decides:“Since Dr. B is on call, I’ll go off duty.”

      ```sql